geneweb/geneweb/README.md

 ## INSTALLATION

-You can compile on Unix, Windows or MacOS X machines.
+You can compile on Unix, Windows or Mac OS X machines.
 See the file INSTALL for installation instructions.